 4. WP Activity Log

 Personal data security is one of the main aspects of the GDPR terms, which is why WP Activity Log comes in handy, simply because it makes your WordPress website compliant by tracking what the logged-in users do on your site.
 The plugin logs all changes that users make on your website.

-At Divimode, we are fully committed to data security and now, we are proud to be able to help Divi website owners protecting their visitors’ privacy with our very own solution – GDPR Cache Scripts & Styles.
+At Divimode, we are fully committed to data security, and now, we are proud to be able to help Divi website owners protect their visitors’ privacy with our very own solution – GDPR Cache Scripts & Styles.